vincentlaucsb/csv-parser/README.md

 ## Documentation

-In addition to the [Features & Examples](#features--examples) below, a [fully-fledged online documentation](http://vincela.com/csv) contains more tips and tricks, interesting features, and instructions for less common use cases.
+In addition to the [Features & Examples](#features--examples) below, a [fully-fledged online documentation](http://vincela.com/csv) contains more examples, details, interesting features, and instructions for less common use cases.

 ## Integration